 Identify Top Performers through the Bell Curve Grading

-HIPO growth and career plans can be developed suitably and initiatives taken to retain them within the company.
-This not only helps retain the top talent but also builds succession pipelines.
+HIPO growth and career plans can be developed suitably, and initiatives taken to retain them within the company.
+This not only helps retain the top talent but also helps build succession pipelines.

-Lenient scores mean a larger cluster of employees in a high-rating group (a right-skewed bell-curve), and strict ratings mean large numbers of employees in a low-rating group (a left-skewed bell curve).
+Lenient scores mean a larger cluster of employees in a high-rating group (a right-skewed bell-curve), and strict scores mean large numbers of employees in a low-rating group (a left-skewed bell curve).

 Identify Suitability of Employees in a Job Position

 An underperforming employee may be more suited for another position in the company.